La Sagesse (horse): 1896 & 1897: later career

 On 22 April 1896 La Sagesse began her third campaign in the £2000 City and Suburban Handicap over ten furlongs at Epsom in which she carried 113 pounds and finished unplaced behind the six-year-old Worcester.
 She subsequently came home unplaced behind Victor Wild in the £3000 Great Jubilee Stakes at Kempton Park Racecourse on 9 May, and was down the field when brought back to sprint distances for the Wokingham Stakes at Ascot on 19 June.
 She contested her second Cambridgeshire Handicap on 28 October but finished out of the money in a race won by Winkfield's Pride.
-At Derby Racecourse on 20 November La Sagesse faced Winkfield's Pride again in the one-mile Derby Cup for which she was assigned a weight of 103 poinds and started at odds of 100/6.
+At Derby Racecourse on 20 November La Sagesse faced Winkfield's Pride again in the one-mile Derby Cup for which she was assigned a weight of 103 points and started at odds of 100/6.
 Ridden by Sam Loates she took the lead entering the final furlong and held off the late challenge of the five-year-old mare Ghislaine to win by a short head.
 Diakka took third place ahead of Marco and Winkfield's Pride.

 La Sagesse remained in training as a five-year-old mare and began her season by finishing unplaced behind Winkfield's Pride in the Lincolnshire Handicap at Lincoln Racecourse on 23 March.
 On 28 April, in her second bid to win the City and Suburban Handicap, the mare finished third behind Balsamo and Bay Ronald, to whom she was conceding 8 pounds and 5 pounds respectively.
 She made little impact in the Great Jubilee Stakes on 16 May, running unplaced in a race which saw victory go the lightly-weighted six-year-old Clwyd.
 At Derby on 31 August La Sagesse ran unplaced behind Diakka in the Peveril of the Peak Stakes over one mile.
 La Sagesse ended her racing career by finishing down the field in the Derby Cup on 19 November.